About This Project

 Eric Poehler is an Assistant Professor of Classics at the University of Massachusetts Amherst.
 His research interests include Greek and Roman Archaeology and archaeological theory and method.
 He is the co-director of the Pompeii Quadriporticus Project, an archaeological investigation of one of the largest monumental structures in Pompeii, in which he employs non-invasive methodologies and cutting-edge research technologies.
 Poehler has a long involvement in the digital humanities, beginning in 2001 as part of The Pompeii Forum Project’s work with the Institute for Advanced Technology in the Humanities at the University of Virginia.
 Most recently, Poehler has founded the Pompeii Bibliography and Mapping Project, an online resource for Pompeian scholarship.

-Isaiah Mann is a third year from Hampshire College.
+Isaiah Mann is a fourth year from Hampshire College.
 He’s concentrating in game development and computer science.
 Isaiah has a wealth of industry experience.
-He's interned for MassDiGI (The Massachusetts Digital Games Institute), Petricore Games, and Fay Games.
+He's interned for Nickelodeon Games, MassDiGI (The Massachusetts Digital Games Institute), Petricore Games, and Fay Games.
 He’s also worked for Chisa Studios, Mustachio Games, and founded a student game development studio in Western, MA: GlowLime Games, for which he currently serves as the Executive Director.
 He’s well versed in software engineering, web development, project management, version control, and gameplay programming.
 Isaiah has developed numerous games using Unity engine and is currently Lead Programmer on a game project using the software.

 Elizabeth Alexander is a graduate student at Cornell University, focusing on contemporary black women's and Afrofuturist literature.
 She attempts to bring technology and media concepts to bear on literature, as well as using digital technology as a novel method of presenting critical work.